 Note: This drive is now accessible via a network, but only with your credentials.

-Note: Since most of the time, USB drives are of limited capacity, I will highly recommend using an external drive with at least 1 Terabyte capacity.
+Note: Since USB drives are of limited capacity most of the time, I will highly recommend using an external drive with at least 1 Terabyte capacity.
 However, if you cannot do it now, choose essential things to back up.
-In either case, you need at least 64 GB USB drive.
+You need at least a 64 or 128 GB USB drive in either case.

 Here, You have three options.
-First, lets you select the drive (external and internal).
-The second option is where you can use a DVD writer, and the last option is for Network location.
-The first option sounds best, but when you select the USB drive here, the system doesn’t allow.
+First, it lets you select the drive (external and internal).
+The second option is to use a DVD writer, and the last option is for Network location.
+The first option sounds best, but when you select the USB drive here, the system doesn’t allow it.

 - Let’s select the third option, which says “Network Location.”